Does Low SWR always mean a good Antenna setup?

 The degree of emphasis on SWR boils down largely to the nature of the transmission line in use.
 In the case of very low loss transmission lines, high SWR is rarely an issue, whereas, for a more lossy line, high SWR might become a factor.

 For instance, if the transmission line is a coaxial cable, then at the frequency of interest, especially on the higher frequency bands, it is possible that the cable might be significantly lossier.
 The loss per unit length of the cable at higher frequencies would be magnified by a higher SWR on the cable.
 Hence, while using the relatively lossier low-cost coaxial cable it is certainly advisable to attain as low an SWR as practical.
-This keeps the additional SWR related cable losses minimum and consequently improves the overall efficiency of the antenna system.
+This keeps the additional SWR-related cable losses minimum and consequently improves the overall efficiency of the antenna system.
 However, please keep in mind that neither the ATU of the transceiver nor an outboard ATU at the transceiver output will reduce the transmission line SWR.
 As I mentioned earlier, the ATU would only serve as an aid to present a favorable SWR to the transceiver without actually altering it on the transmission line.

 On the other hand, if the transmission line is an efficient and low loss line like an Open-wire Line (OWL), as often recommended for use with several practical HF antenna systems, the line SWR is rarely of any consequence.
-There are so many well established and well-known antenna configurations that work perfectly with high transmission line SWR.
+There are so many well-established and well-known antenna configurations that work perfectly with high transmission line SWR.
 The G5RV, the Doublet (Double-Zepp), the W8JK, etc are prominent examples of antennas that use OWL and have quite high SWR on the line.
 Despite the high line SWR, these antennas perform extremely well with superb efficiency and broad bandwidth.

 Will ATU at the transceiver reduce transmission line SWR?At the risk of being repetitive, let me categorically state that it won’t.
 Such an ATU will only make the transceiver see the impedance that is ideal for it.
 This way, the ATU would primarily serve the function of creating a mirage for the transceiver, to fool it into outputting the maximum power it is designed to deliver… Nothing more and nothing less.

 Is High line SWR always indicative of a poor antenna?NO, it isn’t… We have already discussed some of the reasons above.
 We have also seen that only in the case of lossy transmission lines of fairly long lengths, the question of reducing the line SWR becomes a factor worth considering.
-For, low loss lines, the possibility of reaping similar advantage is very little.
+For, low loss lines, the possibility of reaping a similar advantage is very little.

-Moreover, the antenna performance is not dependant on the transmission line SWR.
+Moreover, the antenna performance is not dependent on the transmission line SWR.
 The antenna will continue to perform as it is meant to, irrespective of the magnitude of the line SWR.
 The antenna radiation efficiency is not determined by line SWR.
 The only thing that a lossy transmission line with high SWR might do is to dissipate (as heat) a portion of the power from the transmitter before it could reach the antenna.
 As a consequence, the antenna will receive less juice, as if it were connected to a lower power transmitter.
 The antenna radiation characteristics will not be affected or altered in any way due to the SWR.

 Does High line SWR result in a more noisy antenna?This is perhaps one of the most ridiculous arguments that I ever heard.
 Yet, so often I come across people who tend to believe that high transmission line SWR results in greater noise pickup, interference, and enhanced EMI/RFI.
 This is one of the biggest myths.